-in keeping with the trend for activity days that match the band with the day of the month, a 23 cm activity day in and near vk1 on the 23rd of March was organised for SOTA operators by Andrew VK1AD.
+In keeping with the trend for activity days that match the band with the day of the month, a 23 cm activity day in and near vk1 on the 23rd of March was organised for SOTA operators by Andrew VK1AD.

 I operated from Mt Mundoonen, which is near Yass.

 The antenna for 23cm was a 4 element yagi mounted on a camera tripod as seen in the featured photo above.